 - Unit-wise weightage

-- Topics and sub topics to be prepared form each unit
+- Topics and sub-topics to be prepared from each unit

 - List of experiments to be performed for practical work